hanglip/hanglip.github.io/_src/BIOGRAPHIES.md

 >A few other things stand out:

-- Performing with the African Jazz Pioneers at the inauguration of President Nelson Mandela in 1994, eight years with that band in all.
+- Performing with the African Jazz Pioneers at the inauguration of President Nelson Mandela in 1994, eight happy years with that band in all.

 - A database for labour lawyers  resulting in reinstatement of 14000 workers  fired by SATS (South African Transport Services), in the 80s.
 Of those 14000, 3000 had families that were turfed out of their homes when fired, so reinstatement meant they were no longer homeless.
 This was me wearing another hat: my IT cap.